Back to the Free Library

 Overwhelm First Aid Kit

-Scenario-specific protocols for rage, panic, exhaustion, and emotional crisis.
-Built on the same clinical frameworks as every tool in this library.
+Scenario-specific protocols for crisis moments, built on the same Velelle three-state framework as every tool in this library.

 Get the book